raystack/guardian/docs/docs/providers/dataplex.md

 If a user/administrator wants to access to columns protected with policy tags need the Fine-Grained Reader role, the user must have `Fine-Grained Reader` permissions for the policy-tag associated with column.

-For registering Data Catalog Policy tag as a provider on Guardian, users must have a service account with IAM roles: **`roles/bigquery.dataOwner, roles/datacatalog.categoryAdmin`** at the project level.
+For registering Dataplex Policy tag as a provider on Guardian, users must have a service account with IAM roles: **`roles/bigquery.dataOwner, roles/datacatalog.categoryAdmin`** at the project level.

 ### Authentication